 Make sure you:

-It may be possible for you to practice lip-reading with the person who will give you your Listening test before you take the test.
-Ask your test center.
+It may be possible for you to practise lip-reading with the person who will give you your Listening test before you take the test.
+Ask your test centre.

 3. Special arrangements for the Speaking test

 If it takes you longer than usual to say things or to understand what people say to you, you can ask for extra time to complete the test.
 You are not allowed to use signing in a Speaking test.

 4. Exemptions and endorsed certificates

 If you have severe hearing and/or speaking difficulties, and the special arrangements listed above are not sufficient (for example, if you cannot lip-read), you can ask for exemption from taking the Listening test and/or the Speaking test.
 This means you do not have to take the test(s).

 You must apply for exemption before taking your test.
 Ask your test centre for further information.

 For IELTS, you can ask for exemption from one or two components.
 You will be given a score for the missing component(s) based on your performance on the other components of the test.
 This score will be used to calculate your Overall IELTS Band Score.

 Your Test Report Form will have the following statement printed on it: